-Here’s my morning skincare routine (in the order that I use them) that moisturizes & keeps my sensitive, acne-prone, & combination skin feeling healthy.
+Below, I listed my morning skin care routine in the order that I use them.
+These products moisturize & keep my sensitive, acne-prone, & combination skin feeling healthy.
 I no longer experience dryness, tightness, itchiness, or irritation & my acne-prone skin has minimal acne, no more breakouts, and no oil slick throughout the day.

-I’m allergic to fragrance as well, so my entire skincare routine is fragrance-free & SLS-free (great for highly sensitive skin!)
+Since my skin is sensitive to synthetic fragrance, my entire skincare routine is fragrance-free & SLS-free–great for highly sensitive skin!

 This is literally the best cleanser I ever used!
 It’s a gel that foams up without sulfates.
 I only use 1/2 a pump twice a day (AM + PM), so the bottle lasts awhile!
 It’s packed with green goodness (kale, spinach, green tea, alfalfa, & vitamins C, E, K).

 This superfood cleanser is pH-balanced, so you don’t need to use toner after.
 It cleans my face without drying, and I haven’t found anything that compares!

 Update: Now using Indie Lee Brightening Cleanser, a gel with the same foaming action and no harsh sulfates.
 PLUS, it tightens & firms my skin with lycopene and hydrolyzed wheat protein (safe for gluten intolerance since it’s too large to get absorbed by the skin).

 Herbivore recommends using this mask every other day for the first 5 days then 2-3 times per week after.